Yomguithereal/pandemonium/README.md

 ## sampleWithReplacements

-Function returning a sample of size `k` with replacements from the given array.
+Function returning a random sample of size `k` with replacements from the given array.
 This prosaically means that an items from the array might occur several times in the resulting sample.

 The function runs in both `O(k)` time & space complexity.